sahat/hackathon-starter/README.md

 p.catch(function(reason) { /* handle rejection */ });
 ```

 The `then()` method returns a Promise.
-It takes 2 arguments: callback for the success & failure cases.
+It takes two arguments: callback for the success & failure cases.

 ```js
 p.then(function(value) { /* handle fulfillment */ }, function(reason) { /* handle rejection */ });
 ```

-The `Promise.all(iterable)` method returns a promise that resolves when all of the promises in the iterable argument have resolved, or rejects with the reason of the first passed promise that rejects.
+The `Promise.all(iterable)` method returns a promise that resolves when all of the promises in the iterable argument have resolved or rejects with the reason of the first passed promise that rejects.

 ```js
 Promise.all([p1, p2, p3]).then(function(values) { console.log(values) });